 The body of former Bolivian President, Juan Jose Torres, who was murdered in Buenos Aires, has been flown to Mexico for burial.

-The body of former Bolivian President, Juan Jose Torres, who was murdered in Buenos Aires, has been flown to Mexico for burial.
+Background: The body of former Bolivian President, Juan Jose Torres, who was murdered in Buenos Aires, has been flown to Mexico for burial.
 General Torres' widow, his daughter and three sons accompanied the body aboard a Mexican Airline plane.

 SYNOPSIS: General Torres was kidnapped on the first of the month and was found murdered the following day.
 He was shot three times through the head.
 A right-wing death squad is suspected of killing him.
 The General, a left-winger, was living in exile in Buenos Aires since he was ousted from power five years ago.
 Bolivia's military government denounced his killing as a most reprehensible crime and declared national mourning for the former President.
 An Air Force plane was put at the disposal of the General's widow and the Bolivian Embassy in Buenos Aires was instructed to give her all possible assistance.
 But the Bolivian government later refused to fly the body home after the General's widow rejected its plans for a quick military burial.